Privacy Notice - Staff

 This data is collected to satisfy our legal obligation under Schedule 1 of the Data Protection Act 2018.

 Updating your contact details?

 The accuracy of your personal information is important to us.
-You can let us know about any changes in home address and emergency contact details at any time by filling in the Change to details form on our Management Information page.
-Other changes of personal information can be changed or emailing HRAdvice@salford.ac.uk
+You can let us know about any changes in home address and emergency contact details at any time by filling out the Change of Address ticket on the Payroll Portal accessible from the Staff Hub Homepage.
+Other changes of personal information can be changed by emailing firstname.lastname@example.org.

 How Do We Use Your Information?

 We will process your personal information and data for a range of purposes associated with your employment here.
 The primary purposes are:

 - Providing facilities and services such as IT, and car parking provision,

 - Preventing and detecting crime, such as using CCTV and ID photographs,